-Heating and Hot Water Repair Category 1 Notes It is unlikely the position of the oil tank complied with current regulations as it is adjacent to combustible materials.
-Boilers and central heating systems should be tested and serviced by a Oftec oil registered engineer on an annual basis to ensure their safe and efficient operation.
-It is assumed that the heating and hot water systems have been installed in accordance with all relevant regulations and thereafter maintained on a regular basis.
+Heating and Hot Water

+Repair Category 1

+Notes It is assumed that the heating and hot water systems have been installed in accordance with all relevant regulations and thereafter maintained on a regular basis.

 Drainage

 Repair Category 1

 Notes It is assumed that the tank is suitably registered with SEPA and regularly maintained.
 Any relating documentation should be retained.